fmuller-pns/esp32-vscode-project-template/readme.md

 ```
 To exit monitoring, typing `Ctrl+AltGr+]`

+## Using Tasks for ESP32 to run and debug Project

+1. In the menu, select `Run Task...`
+2. Select the task you want to launch:
+- `ESP32 - Build only`: just build the project
+- `ESP32 - Flash and Monitor`: build (when modifications of code), flash and monitor
+- `ESP32 - Clean Project`: Clean project (Full clean)
+- `ESP32 - OpenOCD with FT2232`: Run in dedicated terminal the openOCD command to debug the project

 ## Configure GIT for your new project

 #### Go to your new project folder